FlavScents AInsights Entry for Acetal (CAS: 105-57-7)

 3. Natural Occurrence & Formation

 Acetal is not commonly found in nature but can be formed through the acid-catalyzed reaction of ethanol with acetaldehyde.
-This reaction pathway is relevant in the context of alcoholic beverages and fermented products, where acetal may be present as a byproduct.
-Its formation through natural fermentation processes allows it to be designated as a "natural flavor" under certain regulatory frameworks, provided it is derived from natural sources.
+This reaction pathway is relevant in the context of alcoholic beverages and fermented products, where acetal may contribute to the overall aroma profile.
+Its formation through natural processes allows it to be designated as a "natural flavor" under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs